-Making bad food choices is sometimes because we’re hungry on the run.
+Making bad food choices often happens because we’re hungry on the run.
 Planning and preparing your meals in advance can help prevent you from falling victim to fast food and other treats and help you learn how to stop overeating by paying attention to your portion sizes.

 If you’re going out for dinner, check the menu before you go to the restaurant so that you know what to expect.

-Pack your lunch to take to work so that you don’t have to run off to the canteen or pizza place.
+Pack your lunch to take to work so that you don’t have to run off to the cafeteria or pizza place.
 This way, you can prepare healthy meals for yourself using quality ingredients.
-If you know that you have a freshly-made turkey sandwich in your bag, you’ll be less likely to stop by the vending machine for a packet of potato chips.
+If you know that you have a freshly-made turkey sandwich in your bag, you’ll be less likely to stop by the vending machine for a pack of potato chips.